Saeed1989/angular-firebase-crud/README.md

 ## Alpha testing

-For testing use the following test credentials.
+For testing use the following test credentials.<br/>
 User ID: test@testmail.com<br/>
 Password: testPassword<br/>
 (Note that cloud update will not be successful for test user)